sangram-mkj/Email-from-frontEnd/README.md

 # Email-from-frontEnd

-Integrate this with your contact form box to get message from your website visitor via email.
+Integrate this with your contact form to get message from your website visitor via email.

 You can get the mail to any email id you want.